-5.1 Attendance
+4.1 Attendance

 In some modules, the final result is partly dependent on a student's active contribution during classes.
-In such cases of compulsory attendance (at least ten out of twelve or a comparable number of classes to allow for unforeseen illness or absence), this is clearly stated on the BrightSpace pages of the courses in question.
 If a student fails to attend the minimum number of times, they will not be awarded any credits for the module.